A paradox of tournament seeding: Discussion

 Naturally, other strategyproof seeding policies can be devised.
 One example is the system of the 2020 UEFA European Championship: the ranking of all entrants on the basis of their results in the qualification.
 However, that principle is not appropriate if the achievements in the qualifying tournament(s) cannot be compared.
 Another solution might be to associate seeding positions not with the coefficients but with the path of qualification.
 For instance, a club can be identified in the UEFA Champions League as the Spanish runner-up rather than by its name.
 The results of these ``labels'' can be measured by the achievements of the corresponding teams \citep{Guyon2015b}.
-Nonetheless, this principle seems to be difficult to apply for the UEFA European Championship.

 To conclude, the recommended strategyproof seeding mechanism provides incentive compatibility in any setting.
 While other rules are also able to eliminate perverse incentives, they are unlikely to be independent of the particular characteristics of the tournament.